gianni-rosato/svt-av1-psy/Docs/svt-av1_decoder_user_guide.md

 This document describes how to use the Scalable Video Technology for AV1 Decoder (SVT-AV1).
 In particular, this user guide describes how to run the sample application with the respective dynamically linked library.

-## Known Limitations

-Initial version:

-- Supports all frames without loopfilter (deblocking, cdef and self guided restoration filters not supported)
-- Screen content tools are not supported
-- Following Inter tools are not supported : (OBMC, COMPOUND_INTRA, COMPOUND_DISTANCE, COMPOUND_WEDGE, COMPOUND_DIFFWTD, Temporal Scan)
-- Supports only 8-bit and 10-bit 4:2:0 content
-- Tested only on Windows

 ## Sample Application Guide

 This section describes how to run the sample decoder application that uses the SVT-AV1 Decoder library.
 It describes the command line input parameters and the resulting outputs.